-The Company's business is carried on through a number of wholly owned limited partnerships formed under the laws-of the Province of Ontario, except for two properties (referred to as the Option Properties and defined elsewhere in this AIF) which are owned through joint ventures between the Company and each of WVJ II General Partnership and WVJ Properties (Nicola) Ltd. (each an affiliate of Pacific Seniors Management Investments Ltd. ("PSMI")).
-See "General Development of the Business - History of the Business - 2016", and "Business of the Company - Sienna's Relationship with Pacific Seniors Management General Partnership - BC Acquisition Properties and Option Properties".
+The Company's business is carried on through a number of wholly owned limited partnerships formed under the laws of the Province of Ontario, except for Nicola Lodge and Glenmore Lodge, two private-pay and funded IL seniors' living residences in which the Company has options to acquire up to a 100% interest from its partners.
+Nicola Lodge and Glenmore Lodge are owned through joint ventures between the Company and each of WVJ II General Partnership and WVJ Properties (Nicola) Ltd. (each an affiliate of Pacific Seniors Management Investments Ltd. ("PSMI")).